szpak/doublecmd-rpm/README.md

 The nightly Fedora builds are provided to you by [Marcin Zajączkowski](https://github.com/szpak/) and [Vít Ondruch](https://copr.fedorainfracloud.org/coprs/vondruch/).

 The Travis build script is licensed under the terms of [the Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).

+[Double Commander](http://doublecmd.sourceforge.net/) itself is licensed under the terms of the GNU General Public License, version 2 or (at your option) any later version.